vinlin24/waifu-roller/README.md

 **Command line tool for rolling anime/game characters with the Discord bot [Mudae](https://top.gg/bot/432610292342587392).**

 Suppose you're in the zone coding, but it's a new hour and you can roll for waifus again.
 Before you'd switch to Discord, find the channel, and brainlessly spam enter `$wa` or something.
-Now you can start the whole rolling sequence right from the command line (that you should always have open anyway :relieved:).
+Now you can start the whole rolling sequence right from the command line:
 ```
 $ waifu -c waifu-spam -n 10
 ```

 > :mega: **No asking for user tokens, no Discord self-botting, no automatic claiming or sniping.** This project uses [PyAutoGUI](https://pypi.org/project/PyAutoGUI/) to automate the process of switching to the app, navigating to the channel, and entering commands.
-This silly script is intended to just free up your hands while you watch the rolls go by.
+This silly script is intended to just free up your hands a little while you watch the rolls go by.

 ## Installation